mat-docs/Atlas.DisplayAPI.Examples/README.md

 See the [API Documentation](https://mat-docs.github.io/)

+## Atlas.DisplayAPI targetting .NET6 only from version 11.2.3.460 onwards
+Version 11.2.3.460 of Atlas.DisplayAPI will be the first release that only targets .NET6; we will no longer support .NET Framework integrations from this point onwards.
+If you still require .NET Framework compatiable builds then please use an older version from the Repository.

 ## Notes on upgrading Atlas.DisplayAPI package from versions prior to 11.1.2.344

 Version 11.1.2.344 of Atlas.DisplayAPI upgrades System.Reactive from 3.1.1 to 4.4.1.
 If you are developing your solution in Visual Studio then be advised that the Nuget upgrade process does not automatically remove any previously dependent packages that are no longer required.